 The party line from the sleep specialists, who aren’t about to give up their turf, is that these “medical devices” require special settings that can only be determined by trained professionals.
 Well, auto-adjust positive airway pressure machines have been available for well over a decade.
 Although they are no more effective than traditional CPAP machines in treating sleep apnea, they allow patients to forego expensive sleep tests and go straight for the therapy.

 One of my patients did just that.
 After I told him that I suspected sleep apnea, he bought a regular CPAP machine on e-Bay for $300 (new ones cost $1,500–$2,500).
 He set it at the average setting, and has been using it successfully ever since.

 Sleep Apnea Solutions Recap

 If you suspect you might have sleep apnea, you probably do.
 Get it checked out as soon as possible.
-If you’d like to undergo an inexpensive screening at the Whitaker Wellness Institute, call (866) 944-8253.
+If you’d like to undergo an inexpensive screening at Whitaker Wellness, call (866) 944-8253.
 For even more information on sleep apnea, visit the American Sleep Apnea Association at sleepapnea.org.